Wine cookies are a beloved Italian treat known locally as Vinaccioli or Ciambelle al vino and a staple of rustic Italian baking.

-Wine cookies are typically eaten during winter and the Christmas period in Italy, generally at the end of a meal.
+Wine cookies are typically eaten in Italy during winter and Christmas at the end of a meal.

-They are all perfect for winter, the holiday season, or at any time when you feel like a sweet treat with an Italian twist.
+They are perfect for winter, the holiday season, or any time you want a sweet treat with an Italian twist.

-• Flour: I use all-purpose flour or cake flour for this recipe.
-You can replace it with a gluten-free flour mix or with spelt flour.
+• Flour: For this recipe, we use all-purpose flour or cake flour.
+You can replace it with a gluten-free flour mix.

 • Sugar: white sugar or brown sugar.

-• Wine: I like to use red wine, but this cookies can be also made with white wine, sweet wine, and even grape must.
+• Wine: We like to use red wine, but these cookies can also be made with white wine, sweet wine, and even grape must.

 • Anise: you can use anise powder or anise seeds.
 It’s optional.